Artificial Knee Joint – What are the Future Alternatives?

 Research is increasingly focusing on approaches that preserve the joint:

-- Nanotechnology: Novel materials with regenerative properties could further delay the use of prosthetics in the future.
+- Nanotechnology: Novel materials with regenerative properties could further delay the need for prostheses in the future.

 Limitations of alternatives to artificial knee joints